South Africa: Zulu King Goodwill Zwelithini dies aged 72 | DW | 12.03.2021

 The king's health had deteriorated while in hospital, the royal family confirmed.

-South Africa's Zulu King Goodwill Zwelithini has died at age 72, Prince Mangosuthu Buthelezi confirmed in a statement on Friday.
+South Africa's Zulu King Goodwill Zwelithini has died at age 72, his cousin, the Zulu Prime Minister Prince Mangosuthu Buthelezi confirmed in a statement on Friday.

 "Tragically, while still in hospital, His Majesty's health took a turn for the worse and he subsequently passed away in the early hours of this morning," the statement read.